robertorosero/pyhtonmig/Doc/library/ftplib.rst

    Store a file in ASCII transfer mode.  *cmd* should be an appropriate ``STOR`` command (see :meth:`storbinary`).
-Lines are read until EOF from the open file object *file* using its :meth:`readline` method to provide the data to be stored.  *callback* is an optional single parameter callable that is called on each line after it is sent.
+Lines are read until EOF from the open :term:`file object` *file* using its :meth:`readline` method to provide the data to be stored.  *callback* is an optional single parameter callable that is called on each line after it is sent.